cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.7.9v1
 User activation of other highly privileged roles SHOULD trigger an alert.

 - _Rationale:_ It is imperative to closely monitor the activation of high risk roles for signs of compromise.
 Sending alerts when this activation occurs, provides the security monitoring team a chance to detect potential compromises in action.
-In some environments activation of privileged roles can generate a significant number of alerts.
+In some environments, activating privileged roles can generate a significant number of alerts.
 - _Last modified:_ June 2023

 ### Resources